Mark Segbers

-Mark Segbers (born April 18, 1996) is an American soccer player who currently plays for USL Championship side Miami FC.
+Mark Segbers (born April 18, 1996) is an American soccer player who currently plays for Charleston Battery in the USL Championship.

 Early life

-Mark Segbers was born in St. Louis and is the son of Jim and Mimi Segbers and brother to Nick, David, Shirley, and Shelby Segbers.
+Mark Segbers was born in St. Louis and is the son of Jim and Mimi Segbers and brother to Nick, David, Hayden, and Shelby Segbers.
 Segbers attended St. John Vianney High School, where he, as a sophomore, was named to Second Team Metro Catholic Conference.
 As a freshman, was a Metro Catholic Conference Honorable Mention and contributed to his team finishing as 2010 MSHSAA State Finalists.